RationalAsh/biorobotics-lab-nus/content/publication/WhatAreSpectralandSpatialDistrib2019Junhua/index.md

 ---
 # {
 #     "journal": "{IEEE} Access",
-#     "title": "What Are Spectral and Spatial Distributions of {EEG}-{EMG} Correlations in Overground Walking?
+#     "title": "What Are Spectral and Spatial Distributions of EEG-EMG Correlations in Overground Walking?
 An Exploratory Study",
 #     "author": "Junhua Li and Georgios N. Dimitrakopoulos and Pavithra Thangavel and Gong Chen and Yu Sun and Zhao Guo and Haoyong Yu and Nitish Thakor and Anastasios Bezerianos",
 #     "pages": "143935--143946",
 #     "volume": "7",